mozbrick/brick/README.md

 #Installation

+Release bundles are provided on Github under this project's Releases tab.

-Prebuilt versions of the entire library are provided in <code>dist/brick.css</code> and <code>dist/brick.js</code>, and should be included in your project like any other CSS/JavaScript file.
+Prebuilt versions of the entire library are also provided in <code>dist/brick.css</code> and <code>dist/brick.js</code>, and should be included in your project like any other CSS/JavaScript file.

-In the near future, compartmentalized releases of specific components will be released in their respective folders under <code>dist</code>, allowing you to pick and choose what components you want.
-(Do not use these yet, as dependencies have not been created yet.)
+Compartmentalized releases of specific components are also released in their respective folders under <code>dist</code>, allowing you to pick and choose what components you want.

 ## Building from the repository source